aelyader/GisGen/README.md

 ### **Step 2: Configuration**

-- Upon launching GisGen V2, you'll be prompted to configure settings such as the path to your data files and desired fuzzy matching parameters.
+- Upon launching GisGen, you'll be prompted to configure settings such as the path to your data files and desired fuzzy matching parameters.

 ### **Step 3: Running the Tool**